-The global Covid-19 pandemic will permanently change the way we use and interact with each other in offices, it is safe to say it will never be the same again.
-Before any type of return to work is even considered, businesses need to understand key concerns from employees, the requirements from local governments and review policies appropriately.
-It is critical to build trust and confidence with staff to ensure that they feel safe to return to the workplace.
+The global Covid-19 pandemic will permanently change the way we use offices, it is safe to say it will never be the same again.
+Before any type of return to work is even considered, businesses need to understand key concerns from employees and the requirements from local government, and review policies accordingly.
+Only then can they build trust and confidence among their staff to ensure they feel safe to return to the workplace.

 Workplaces will be looking to follow recommended guidelines of how to introduce employees back to the workplace safely, and consultations between governments, employers and public health experts have lead to guidance such as staggered work times, actions to encourage social distancing where possible and to implement additional hygiene procedures.

 One thing is for sure the return to the workplace can only be done safely Covid-safe if everyone participates.
 If things are overly burdensome, there’s not enough thought given to privacy considerations or that the policy sounds a bit too authoritarian, they will not get adopted and confidence in the workplaces ability to adapt will be compromised.

 As previously touched on during our interview about seamless business continuity with Keerti Melkote from Aruba, health and safety measures are the basics and top priorities for many businesses.

 We looked at some of the best practices that are developing and actions that they are taking to ensure a Covid-safe and productive workplace experience for their returning staff.
 This will require smart integration of workplace technology to map and aggregate data on how spaces are being used, as well as integrating systems to create and trigger great experiences in those spaces.